 If OVERDOSE is suspected:

-Store estradiol/levonorgestrel weekly patch at room temperature, between 59 and 86 degrees F (15 and 30 degrees C), in the original sealed pouch.
+Store estradiol/levonorgestrel weekly patch at room temperature between 68 and 77 degrees F (20 and 25 degrees C).
+Store in original packaging until just before use.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep estradiol/levonorgestrel weekly patch out of the reach of children and away from pets.

 - If you have any questions about estradiol/levonorgestrel weekly patch, please talk with your doctor, pharmacist, or other health care provider.

 - Estradiol/levonorgestrel weekly patch is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.